Professional Actor Training Programme

 COURSE CONTENT

-This module aims to impart to students basic performance techniques, skills, and working habits to equip them for a future as an actor of professional-calibre diligence, responsibility, agency, and technique, as well as a confident personal grasp of process in the context of the theatre-making constellation of practitioners.
+This class aims to impart to students basic performance techniques, skills, and working habits to equip them for a future as an actor of professional-calibre diligence, responsibility, agency, and technique, as well as a confident personal grasp of process in the context of the theatre-making constellation of practitioners.

 Areas of focus include: the actor’s process undertaking scripted performance, from first reading through performance; the exploration of text and character and how that translates to performance both in an ensemble and as an individual; the individual actor’s responsibility to self and others—an ethos of the ensemble and how to work with other actors; the discipline, concentration and drive expected of the actor at a professional level; a constructive vocabulary for thinking about one’s work and that of others, within a culture of circumspect reflection as an indispensable creative tool.